frank-ceballos/frank-blog/content/posts/04PokemonGraph/index.md

 **Figure 1 — Scatter plot of Health vs Pokemon Rank**: The Pokemon’s evolution stage in shown by the different style of marker and color.
 The Pokemon’s speed determines the size of the marker.
 Pokemon’s with larger speeds have larger markers.
+Hover your mouse over a point to see the corresponding Pokemon.

 ## Things I do on a Friday night
 **Friday 5:00PM**: I have nothing better to do and my new blog needs